djhyunkim/djhyunkim/README.md

 🎖️ U.S. Army Veteran | 🖥️ Cybersecurity Graduate | 🛰️ SOC Analyst in the Making

 Welcome to my GitHub!
-I’m a graduate with a strong IT foundation from my time as a U.S. Army Signaleer and my hands-on cybersecurity projects.
+I’m a recent graduate with a strong IT foundation from my time as a U.S. Army Signaleer and my hands-on cybersecurity projects.
 My mission is clear:
 👉 Defend systems.
 Detect threats.
 Stay ahead of adversaries.

 ---